Capstone-W3/trash_parent_repo/README.md

 ### YOLO Intro

 YOLO is a CNN-based (convolutional neural network) object detector that excels at fast and accurate identification on an image-by-image basis.
 It is able to accomplish this performance using a custom-built framework called darknet, instead of more general-purpose frameworks like tensorflow or pytorch.
-While this project will be using YOLO, the way to do this is using the darknet repository.
+While this project will be using YOLO, the actual code is found in the darknet repository.

 For deeper information check out the actual [darknet repository](https://github.com/AlexeyAB/darknet) and its instructions on how to [train darknet to detect custom objects](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).